PowerMops/powermops-site/src/routes/pmops/Reference-5.md

   ![](MemoryMapX.png "MemoryMapX.png")
   --------------------------------------

-\<br /\> If you\'re new to Mac programming, don\'t worry about what everything in the diagram means at this stage &mdash; we\'ll describe the main things you need to know as we go along.
+\<br /\> If you're new to Mac programming, don't worry about what everything in the diagram means at this stage --- we'll describe the main things you need to know as we go along.

 The Mops Dictionary {#the_mops_dictionary}